opendocsg/slw-judgments-backfill/2007_SGCA_49/report.md

 Chan Sek Keong CJ (delivering the judgment of the court):

-1       In this appeal, Ting Sing Ning alias Malcolm Ding (“the appellant”) appeals against the judgment of Choo Han Teck J (“the Judge”) reported at [2007] 1 SLR 369 (“ _Ting Sing Ning_ ”) that the appellant had no _locus standi_ to proceed with the derivative action commenced on behalf of Havilland Ltd (“Havilland”) against three of its directors, namely, the first and second respondents, as well as the fifth defendant.
+1       In this appeal, Ting Sing Ning alias Malcolm Ding (“the appellant”) appeals against the judgment of Choo Han Teck J (“the Judge”) reported at <span class="citation">[2007] 1 SLR 369</span> (“ _Ting Sing Ning_ ”) that the appellant had no _locus standi_ to proceed with the derivative action commenced on behalf of Havilland Ltd (“Havilland”) against three of its directors, namely, the first and second respondents, as well as the fifth defendant.

 **Background**